 What makes a song—like Aphex Twin’s Avril 14th—instantly recognisable as special?

-There’s a lot to be said about Aphex Twin.
-I’m not going to try to say it all now, or even pretend I understand the enigma.
+There’s a lot to be said about Aphex Twin, and I’m not going to try to say it all now.
 But Avril 14th?
 There’s just something about it.

 Nestled between acid house and jungle on Drukqs, you have this short, fragile, melancholic gem.